mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/rbac-provisioning.md

    For more information about reloading the provisioning configuration at runtime, refer to [Reload provisioning configurations]({{< relref "../../http_api/admin/#reload-provisioning-configurations" >}}).

-## Example role configuration file using Grafana provisioning
+## Example role configuration file using Mosaicoo provisioning

 The following example shows a complete YAML configuration file that: